Actions

 fileUrl:

-api-request-to-external-app action type lets you make arbitrary API requests to the API of the current external app with authentication applied automatically:
+Makes arbitrary API requests to the API of the current external app with authentication applied automatically.

 inputSchema: